NoahDPJ03/NoahDPJ03/README.md

 - Tools: Scikit-learn, NumPy
 - Concepts: Decision Trees, Random Forests, Overfitting vs. Generalization

+##Kruskal, Prim, Dijkstra, and Chomp game
+Notebook + LaTeX file focusing on the implementation of Kruskal, Prim, and Dijkstra algorithms on example graphs + winning strategies in the game of Chomp.

+- Tools: numpy, matplotlib
+- Concepts: Graph Theory, Adjancency Matrices, Game Theory, etc.

 ## How to Run

 Mostly all notebooks are built in Google Colab.
 You can open and run them using the Colab badge or by uploading to your Google Drive.